© exc

 Discussion and Cultural Events

-The Centre designs many other formats in the field of research transfer, the spectrum ranging from advising politicians and stakeholders, through creating digital information and materials for educational work, to a wide variety of transfer events for citizens of all age groups.
-For example, the Centre organizes and supports discussion forums and cultural events, such as exhibitions, film series, concerts, lectures, book presentations, and panel discussions.
+The Centre designs and supports many other formats in the field of research transfer, the spectrum ranging from advising politicians and stakeholders, through creating digital information and materials for educational work, to a wide variety of transfer events for citizens of all age groups.
+The Cluster of Excellence also runs regular discussion forums and cultural events, such as exhibitions, film series, concerts, lectures, book presentations, and panel discussions.
 These are often coordinated in cooperation with institutions outside the University such as museums, publishing houses, trusts, educational institutions, schools of journalism, cinemas, choirs and schools.
+The Centre advises Cluster of Excellence members on planning such events and supports the activities with its media work.

 Campus of Theology and Religious Studies